-- Dignity – service is provided in a way that allows the person with a disability to maintain self-respect and the respect of other people.
-A person with a disability is deserving of effective and full service as any other customer; Service delivery needs to take into account how people with disabilities can effectively access and use services and show respect for these methods.
+- Dignity: Service is provided in a way that allows the person with a disability to maintain self-respect and the respect of other people.
+A person with a disability is as deserving of effective and full service as any other customer; Service delivery needs to take into account how people with disabilities can effectively access and use services and show respect for these methods.

-- Equal opportunity – service is provided to a person with a disability in such a way that they have an opportunity to access your goods or services equal to that given to others.
+- Equal Opportunity: Service is provided in a way to a person with a disability in such a way that they have an opportunity to access your goods or services equal to that given to others.
 They should not have to make significantly more effort to access or obtain service.
 They should also not have to accept lesser quality or more inconvenience.

 Following is a description of assistive devices: